PlatONnetwork/platon.py/docs/overview.rst

 Private keys are required to approve any transaction made on your behalf.
 The manner in which your key is secured will determine how you create and send transactions in Web3.py.

-A local node, like `Geth <https://geth.ethereum.org/>`_, may manage your keys for you.
+A local node, like `Gplaton <https://gplaton.platon.org/>`_, may manage your keys for you.
-You can reference those keys using the :attr:`web3.eth.accounts <web3.eth.Eth.accounts>` property.
+You can reference those keys using the :attr:`web3.platon.accounts <web3.platon.Platon.accounts>` property.

 A hosted node, like `Infura <https://infura.io/>`_, will have no knowledge of your keys.
 In this case, you'll need to have your private key available locally for signing transactions.

-Full documentation on the distinction between keys can be found :ref:`here <eth-account>`.
+Full documentation on the distinction between keys can be found :ref:`here <platon-account>`.

 Base API